erichmenge/signed_form/README.md

 ## How It Works

-Traditionally, when you create a form with Rails you enter your fields using something like `f.input :name` and etc.
+Traditionally, when you create a form with Rails you enter your fields using something like `f.text_field :name` and so on.
 Once you're done making your form you need to make sure that you've either set those parameters as accessible in the model (Rails 3) or use `permit` (Rails 4).
 This is redundant.
 Why would you make a form for a user to fill out and then not accept their input?
 You need to always maintain this synchronization.

 SignedForm generates a list of attributes that you have in your form and attaches them to be submitted with the form